bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 <T extends ViewModel> T create(@NonNull Class<T> modelClass);
 {% endhighlight %}

-As you can see, it takes the class of the view model and it must return the its instance.
+As you can see, it takes the class of a view model and it must return its instance.

 In order to use a single simple and universal factory (which is the main point of this post) for all the view models we need to create a map of `Provider`s for every view model class.
 When I was analysing the mentioned Google's sample I didn't know how the map generation works and it wasn't very easy to understand so I'm going to exaplain it a little more here to save you the trouble.